fdeblasio/pokeemerald-expansion/README.md

 - Pokémon that evolve with an item at day or night now can evolve at any time
 - EVs now give one stat increase for every EV but cap out at 63 (individual)/127 (total).
 This will lead to the same stats as the old system but easier to train
 - Bird Keepers now use the overworld sprite of male Psychics since it looks more like them than the blond sprite
-- Houndour was added to the Hoenn Pokédex to give Team Magma more variety
 - Pokémon can now be listed as orange in the Pokédex
 - The Safari Zone is now in the postgame only.
 Its regular Pokémon have been moved to other locations
 - Underwater areas now connect better
-- Steven now gives out a Jirachi (Beldum is now in Meteor Falls with Bagon)
 - Frontier Brains have updated teams
 - Battle Pyramid wild Pokémon have been updated
 - Battle Frontier no longer requires saving